mergeweb/docs/_posts/2018-03-12-css-standards-philosophy.md

         border-bottom: 1px solid #000
 ```

-In BEM architecture, you should not write classes with more than 1 set of "__".
-Each element in the BEM approach gets its own class,
+When using BEM naming, you should not write classes with more than 1 set of double underscores (__).
+Using the BEM approach, each "Element" gets its own class,
-They do not depend on each other.
+they do not depend on each other.
 For example, If you had an `<a>` tag insid your `primary-menu__item`, it may tempting to
 add a class of `primary-menu__menu-item__link`.
 This implies element dependency, that the link element depends on being inside the menu item.
 Element dependency is something BEM strives to avoid.
 You would instead add a class to the `<a>` element of `primary-menu__link`.